Type: German late-war U-boat (submarine).

 Like that in the Type XVII, the pressure hull of the Type XXI was of ‘double-bubble’ cross section, though externally framed.
 It was prefabricated in eight sections at a variety of sites, being brought together for final assembly at the shipyard.
-The external framing increased volume and facilitated the addition of a hydrodynamically clean outer skin.
-Construction was all-welded for a target of five boats per week in an ambitious programme to produce an eventual 1,500 units (U-2500 to U-4000).
-Most other submarine programmes were curtailed or cancelled to this end.
+The external framing increased volume and facilitated the addition of a hydro-dynamically clean outer skin.
+Construction was all-welded for a target of five boats per week in an ambitious program to produce an eventual 1,500 units (U-2500 to U-4000).
+Most other submarine programs were curtailed or cancelled to this end.

 The only guns were paired automatic weapons set into the forward and after profiles of the elongated fin.
 A combination of active and passive sonars was used to provide a full torpedo-firing solution without recourse to the periscope.